maoberlehner/markus-oberlehner-net/content/blog/network-stubs-and-timers-with-nightwatch-and-cucumber.md

   Then I expect the `user greeting` to not be present
 ```

 In the example scenario above, we're also enabling time traveling additionally to network stubs.
 Because in this case, the POST request to the `/users` endpoint is made after the user clicks a button, we can define the step for defining a mock response after the step for opening the page.
-It has to be defined before the step for clicking the button tough.
+It has to be defined before the step for clicking the button though.

 After the user clicks a button, a new user is created and they should be greeted by a message which should disappear after 4 seconds.
 Because we don't want to actually wait for 4 seconds, we can utilize the power of mock timers, to fast forward 5 seconds (4 seconds + 1 second buffer) instantaneously.